 The nextstep is to track your spending and categorize it.
 This will help you figure out:

-- things on which you spend the most money on
+- things on which you spend the most money from your bank account

 - the expenses that are the easiest to cut